 The boat’s price

-The cost of your boat can limit not just your loan repayment terms, but also the lenders willing to offer you a boat loan for that vessel.
+The cost of your boat can limit not just your loan repayment terms, but also the lenders willing to offer you a boat loan for that boat.
 If you’re purchasing a smaller boat, for instance, you may find that you don’t meet some lenders’ minimum loan amount.
 (At Trident Funding, loans range from $25,000 to $2 million.)

 Depending on your loan size, a lender may require you to accept a shorter loan term, or you may be asked to contribute a larger down payment.